traez/nextjs-authentication-cookie-sessions/README.md

-# Basic Authentication in Nextjs using JWT Tokens
+# Basic Authentication in Nextjs with Cookie Sessions

-This is a solution to [Next.js App Router Authentication (Sessions, Cookies, JWTs) Project](https://www.youtube.com/watch?v=DJvM2lSPn6w).
+This is a solution to [Next.js Auth; This is the Easiest Way To Build Auth with Cookie Sessions Project](https://www.youtube.com/watch?v=p_FiVGxyksI).
 I'm practicing and developing my coding competency by building projects after projects.

 ## Table of contents